Mudavadi Rules Out Joining Raila's Azimio la Umoja

 Former Kiambu Governor William Kabogo of the Tujibebe Wakenya party was also present.

-Mudavadi had promised to make a declaration on his political move which he described as an ‘earthquake’ that would shake the world.
+Mudavadi had promised to make a declaration on his political move which he described as an ‘earthquake’ that would shake the country.

 Email your news TIPS to news@kahawatungu.com or WhatsAmupp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu